conductor-framework/conductor.ddavison.io/get-started.md

 Preparing your own test framework
 ===
-At it's heart, Conductor is meant to guide your tests, not necessarily your testing strategy.
+At its heart, Conductor is meant to guide your tests, not necessarily your testing strategy.
 It would be a good idea to eventually create your own framework, which wraps Conductor.

 Here is an example: